curiouselectric/RS485InterfaceBoard/README.md

 If this is set to 5 then the unit works in 'Response' mode.

-If this is set to 0-4 then the unit is in broadcast mode and will send the data at the relevant interval (0 = 1s, 1 = 10s, 2 = 1 min, 3 = 10 min and 4 = 1 hour).
+If this is set to 0-4 then the unit is in 'Broadcast' mode and will send the data at the relevant interval (0 = 1s, 1 = 10s, 2 = 1 min, 3 = 10 min and 4 = 1 hour).

 The mode can also be set with a serial request, using the "Set the unit to broadcast:" method (see below).

 # Firmware

-This uses an ATMega328 running at 8MHz with 3.3v or 5V supply.
+This uses an ATMega328 running at 16MHz with 3.3v or 5V supply.

 ## Initial bootloader installation:

 You should not need to do this, as the unit should come with this already installed.
 This is just for information.